 Fortunately, there are resources that can help keep track of AI regulations.
 Keep reading to find out which regulators are addressing AI, who is tracking those regulations, and which trackers you should follow.

-What are the legal issues with artificial intelligence?
+What are the legal issues with artificial intelligence and the law?

 With AI being used by government agencies, major and minor corporations, educators and students, and even people in your group chat, there is no legal issue that is not being impacted.